1 Who should read this?

 Table 3 - VC-1 coding standard

-This section highlights some of the key features of other popular video coding formats such as VP8, VP9, Theora and Daala.
-In May 2010, Google announced the start of a new open media project called WebM with the goal of providing the web with a high-quality, open, royalty-free video codec that anyone can use, and that can inspire future innovators[12].
-At the core of the project are VP8 and the new VP9 compression standards.
-Theora, published in September 2004, was developed by Xiph.org to support Internet video delivery.
-Xiph.org’s latest video coding format, Daala, is still under development.
+This section highlights some of the key features of other popular video coding formats such as VC-1, VP8, VP9, Theora and Daala.
+VC-1 is a video codec specification standardised by the Society of Motion Picture and Television Engineers (SMPTE) in 2006.
+It was implemented by Microsoft as Microsoft Windows Media Video (WMV).
+In May 2010, Google announced the start of a new open media project called WebM “with the goal of providing the web with a high-quality, open, royalty-free video codec that anyone can use, and that can inspire future innovators” [12].
+At the core of the project were the VP8 and VP9 compression formats.
+In 2016, the first draft of the AV1 video coding format was published by the Alliance for Open Media (AOM).

 Table 4 highlights some of the features of these video coding formats.

-Table 4 - Othe popular video coding formats
+Table 4 - Other popular video coding formats

 Further reading